 Today I visited Wardour Castle again and instead of just walking the dogs in the woods I decided to make use of my new English Heritage membership and head into the castle grounds.
 It was at this point I got talking to two of the employees up there.
 I’m a chatty sort and don’t mind asking for weird stories.
 They didn’t have any ghost stories for me but this was rather interesting.

 Apparently there was once a Tisbury Henge.
 No one is really sure where it was but the manager of Wardour Castle has taken on the task of finding out!
 He said stones from the henge (and these are the same blue stones used at Stonehenge itself) were taken away and used to build the grotto.
 Now, it wasn’t the manager himself I spoke to today so I am not quite sure when this happened.
 But, here’s the grizzly bit.
-When they opened up one of the stones they found a dead body (or skeleton) inside.
-This unnamed soul was then buried somewhere around the castle grounds.
-I am told there are plenty more stories to be told about this beautiful and magnificent place.
+There is a bit of confusion about the ‘skeleton’ associated with the grotto.

 If you want any updates, follow me on Twitter or subscribe to the updates.